bhanu77prakash/scene-edit.github.io/_docs/Methodology/Pre-training.md

 ---
-title: Android
+title: Pre-Training
-category: Devices
+category: Methodology
-order: 2
+order: 1
 ---

 Use ChatApp on all of your Android devices.
 Every version is supported.